 The templates are also designed in such a way that they are not all that good for highlighting special discounts and offers.
 So, if your goal is to compete on price, Squarespace might not be the best e-commerce platform for you.

 Maybe the biggest positive thing about the Squarespace themes is the fact that they are free to use and you can quite easily switch the theme you use.
-At Shopify, for example, only about 10 of the 70 themes are free, and for the rest you have to pay between $140 and $180 per theme – so if you have a tendency to want to switch things up frequently Squarespace might suit your needs better, or at least it quite easily becomes cheaper over the long term.
+At Shopify, for example, only 10 of the 81 themes are free, and for the rest you have to pay between $150 and $350 per theme – so if you have a tendency to want to switch things up frequently Squarespace might suit your needs better, or at least it quite easily becomes cheaper over the long term.

 Squarespace ecommerce store pricing

 Squarespace has two plans intended especially for running an online store.
-The cheaper plan is called “Basic” and costs $30 per month when paid monthly and $26 per month when paid annually.
-The more expensive plan is called “Advanced” and costs $46 per month when paid monthly and $40 when paid on an annual basis.
+The cheaper plan is called “Basic Commerce” and costs $35 per month when paid monthly and $26 per month when paid annually.
+The more expensive plan is called “Advanced Commerce” and costs $54 per month when paid monthly and $40 when paid on an annual basis.

 Please note that in addition to the above mentioned-prices you might also be charged taxes on top of them – this was at least my (not so pleasant) experience when I paid for my Squarespace plan.

 Both of the ecommerce plans Squarespace offers are a bit more expensive than Shopify’s popular “Basic plan” – the “Basic plan” at Shopify is $29/month when paid monthly and $26.1/month when paid yearly.
 Shopify’s other plans for building an online store cost $79 and $299/month when paid on a monthly basis.

 It is possible to switch your Squarespace plan if you, for example, feel like that instead of the “Advanced”-plan the “Basic”-plan will do just fine for your online store.
 Shopify also makes it easy to change your plan.